James Vaughters

-James Alan Vaughters (born June 27, 1993) is an American professional football defensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+James Alan Vaughters (born June 27, 1993) is an American professional football defensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Stanford.
 Vaughters was signed by the Green Bay Packers as an undrafted free agent in 2015.
-He has also been a member of the New England Patriots, San Diego Chargers, Chicago Bears, Atlanta Falcons, Pittsburgh Steelers, and Calgary Stampeders.
+He has also been a member of the New England Patriots, San Diego Chargers, Chicago Bears, Atlanta Falcons, Pittsburgh Steelers, Calgary Stampeders, and Winnipeg Blue Bombers.

 Early life

 Vaughters was born to Jonathan and Vanessa Vaughters in Chicago, Illinois.
 He is the third of four children: Jahnisa Tate, Jonathan Vaughters, and younger sister Ryan Vaughters.
 After moving to Ohio in 1996, James and family moved to Stone Mountain, Georgia where he lived the rest of his childhood from 1999 to 2011.

 At Tucker High School in Tucker, Georgia, Vaughters accumulated accolades as a student, as a community mentor, and as an athlete.
 He graduated in the top 10% of his class with a 4.0 grade point average, including a curriculum consisting of several Advanced Placement classes.
 He helped Tucker to their first State Championship and two semi-final appearances.
 He was a top-recruited linebacker according to all the national recruiting platforms including ESPN, Scout, Rivals, MaxPreps, and PrepStar.
 As a senior, Vaughters had 95 tackles, 18 tackles for loss, four interceptions (one for touchdown), four sacks, and one fumble recovery (for a touchdown).
 He earned honors as an Under Armour All-American, 2010 Georgia Class 4A Defensive Player of the Year, DeKalb County All-Class Defensive Player of the Year, two-time Georgia Merit Scholar, two-time President's Education Award recipient, National Beta Club, National Honors Society, and a Franklin D. Watkins Award finalist for the nation’s top African-American scholar-athlete.
 He also appeared in several national publications including The Wall Street Journal.